A topic from the subject of Biochemistry in Chemistry.

 Protein synthesis is the process by which cells create proteins.
 It involves two main steps: transcription and translation.

-Protein degradation is the process by which proteins are broken down into smaller molecules.
+Protein degradation is the process by which proteins are broken down into smaller molecules, such as amino acids.
 It occurs through a variety of mechanisms, including:

 Protein synthesis and degradation are essential processes for cellular function.
-They allow cells to produce the proteins they need and to remove proteins that are no longer needed or damaged.
+They allow cells to produce the proteins they need and to remove proteins that are no longer needed, damaged, or misfolded.
+The precise regulation of these processes is critical for maintaining cellular homeostasis and preventing disease.

 Protein Synthesis and Degradation Experiment